arianvp/haskellexchange/slides.md

 ```
 * A command tells Elm " Hey I want to do stuff!"
 * "Hey, I want to perform an HTTP Request"
-* "Hey, what is the current datE?"
+* "Hey, what is the current date?"
 * "Hey, I want a random number"

 ```elm